At The New Deanery Care Home with effect from 12th April 2021

 Visitors must please:

-In consultation with the resident and their potential visitors, as appropriate, the team has developed an individual visiting plan for each resident.
+In consultation with the resident and their potential visitors, as appropriate, the team will develop an individual visiting plan for each resident

-The plan takes account of individual support needs, preferences, and abilities.
+The plan will take account of individual support needs, preferences, and abilities

-The plan describes the type and frequency of visits specific to each resident.
+The plan will also describe the type and frequency of visits specific to each resident

-The names and any special circumstances of the agreed visitor(s) are included in the plan.
+The names and any special circumstances of the agreed visitors will be included in the plan

 Below is a set of rights and responsibilities for both Sonnet Care Homes and visitors which aim to put the welfare and wellbeing of residents at the heart of our visiting arrangements during the pandemic.

 |Sonnet Care Homes have the right to:||Visitors have the right to:|